timkartar/RNA_visualization/README.md

-# OpenGL visualization of an mRNA forming 3D structure through course grain simulation by SPQR
+# OpenGL visualization of mRNA forming 3D structure through course grain simulation by SPQR
 <a href="https://github.com/timkartar/cs596_rna_viz/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=timkartar/cs596_rna_viz" />
 </a>

 ## Project
 One of the recent Kaggle challenges was to predict the degradation rates of nucleotides in an RNA molecule.
 At the time, messenger RNA (mRNA) vaccines were the most promising candidates for vaccines, but they have issues with degradation (stability).
 The cut at a nucleotide can make a molecule ineffective.
-The goal of the competition was to accurately predict the likelihood of each base degrading.
+The goal of the competition was to accurately predict the likelihood of each base degrading to see which candidates were most stable.

 We think that the 3D structure will be informative about the degradation rates of RNA, but these molecules are generally large and difficult to simulate.
 Instead, we will make use of coarse-grain simulations to overcome this barrier.